 I’ll add links for ingredients and highlight our preferred containers as well to help you stock your apothecary.
-These are affiliate links that cost you nothing while helping to provide for my family.
+Herbal ingredient links go straight to our inhouse Apothecary.
+The others are affiliate links that cost you nothing while helping to provide for my family.
 I thank you in advance if you choose to use them.

 Now, a little about Fairy Magic.
 We swear by the stuff.
 It’s great for dry skin, burns, bruises, and cuts.
 More than once we have applied Fairy Magic on the way to the ER for stitches and ended up avoiding them all together.
 Maybe that’s blind luck or Momma overreacting to the severity of wounds, but we think it’s the power of Fairy Magic.